youcan-shop/coding-challenges/Software Engineer - Laravel VueJs/README.md

 ### Features with UI
 - As a user, I can register by providing simply an email and a password.
+- As a logged user, I can update my password.
 - As a logged user, I can add items.
 An item is a title, image and description.

 ### Features commandline